 The fee is GHC250.
 For foreigners, the fee is US$100 and payable in cedis if being paid Ghana.

-Use the PAY EMPLOYMENT APPLICATION FEE link provided on this page.
+Use the EMPLOYMENT APPLICATION link provided on this page according to your nationality.

 We do not guarantee that you will get the job of your choice.
 However, if you are flexible with your choice and show you are hard-working, you will definitely get a job.